How Thick Should A Concrete Slab Be For A Garage? (Answered & Much More)

 What Determines The Thickness Of A Garage Slab?

-Here is the table to guide you when deciding on how thick your concrete slab based on load
+Here is the table to guide you when deciding on how thick your concrete slab is based on the load

 Garage forSlab thickness